Cyb0r9/network-attacker/README.md

 # Network-Attacker
 network-attacker V0.1 is a Wifi Stress Testing Bash Script Program Based on Mdk3 [Beacon Flooding & Deauthentication Attack]
+<p> Created To Help Beginners or even Professionals For Beacon Flooding Or Deauthentication Attack On Networks </p>
 # Installation
 ```
 sudo apt-get install git